This article was originally published in April 2019. It has been updated as of August 2021.

 - The Probability of an event is the measure of the likelihood that the event will occur.
 Most of the time we talk about dice math, the probability of an outcome is equal to the number of ways it can happen divided by the number of possible outcomes.
 So the probability of rolling a 6 on a D6 is 1 (you can only roll a 6 one way) divided by 6 (there are 6 possible results), so the probability is ⅙, or about 16.7%.

 - The Complement Rule for probability states that the likelihood of an event happening is the same as the opposite event not happening, i.e. the chance of getting a hit is the same as the chance of NOT missing.
 In math terms, this means the probability of an event is also equal to 1 – the probability of it not happening.
 So going back to our last example, the probability of rolling a 6 on a D6 is the same as the probability of not rolling a 1 to 5 on a D6.
 This seems trivial, but we’ll use this a lot in subtle ways.

 - Independent Events in statistics are events where the probability of one occurring in no way affects the probability of the other occurring.
 When events are independent, the chances of both happening is just the product of the likelihood of each.
-So any given die roll doesn’t affect the next die roll (the die doesn’t know what just happened), so the chances of rolling two fours in a row is equal to (⅙) * (⅙), or (1/36).
+As much as people would like to believe otherwise, the result of any given die roll has no effect on any other, so the chances of rolling say, two fours in a row is equal to (⅙) * (⅙), or (1/36).
 Note that this is not the same as the chances of rolling an 8 on 2D6, which can happen several other ways.*